 New Jersey are you ready to be home to The American Dream?
 Mall that is.
 It’s the long awaited monstrous mall that was once called ‘Xanadu’.
 That project was stalled due to funding, but the vision was always there and that vision, renamed ‘The American Dream Mall’ will call East Rutherford, NJ home!

-It’s set to open Summer of 2017 and will be home to some of the most extravagant destinations such as Nickelodeon Universe.
+It’s set to open this week and will be home to some of the most extravagant destinations such as Nickelodeon Universe.
 Although we will not be the first in the country to get this theme park, we certainly welcome it with open arms.

 The Indoor skiing slopes will be the first if it’s kind in NJ with realistic slopes and ski lifts.